diabolical-ninja/yeltahir.com/content/posts/zoot/index.md

 An overarching consideration when making our technology and infrastructure choices was "is it easy?" and "is it free?".
 You'll notice everything is serverless and this meant we could focus on building Zoot & its functionality rather than building infrastructure.
 It also meant we could say:

 * Why MongoDB Atlas?
-Because their free tier is fanstastic
+Because their free tier is fantastic
 * Why Heroku to host Zoot?
-Because their free tier is fanstastic
+Because their free tier is fantastic
 * Why AWS Lambda?
-Because the free tier is fanstastic
+Because the free tier is fantastic
 * Why Wit.AI?
 Because it's 100% free
 * Why Facebook Messenger?
 Because it's 100% free